Michael-A-Kuykendall/crabcamera/README.md

 - **📖 Documentation**: [docs.rs/crabcamera](https://docs.rs/crabcamera)
 - **💝 Sponsorship**: [GitHub Sponsors](https://github.com/sponsors/Michael-A-Kuykendall)

+### Governance

+CrabCamera is **open source, not open contribution**.
+The code is freely available under the MIT license, but pull requests are not accepted by default.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

+This model ensures consistent quality across all platforms and clear project direction.

 ### Sponsors

 See our amazing [sponsors](SPONSORS.md) who make 🦀 CrabCamera possible! 🙏